svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings5.md

 - The only thing left to do is to replace `@assert` for `@test` (optionally wrap several tests into `@testset`s) and run all your tests with `]test` (in the REPL package mode).

-### Logging
+### Logging.jl
 Part of the standard library, but awesome nonetheless.
 Macro `@info` is your friend and you will never use print again!

 You can customize your loggers with [LoggingExtras.jl](https://github.com/JuliaLogging/LoggingExtras.jl).

-### Debugger
+### Debugger.jl
-[Debugger.jl](https://github.com/JuliaDebug/Debugger.jl) is an excellent tool to debug your code interactively without having to do any initial set-up.
+[Debugger.jl](https://github.com/JuliaDebug/Debugger.jl) is an excellent tool to debug your code interactively without having to do any initial setup.

 [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl) is a lighter alternative if all you care about is setting a breakpoint and being able to inspect the context.